Celarity Blog • Updated Mar 17, 2023

 Are you discouraging great applicants from applying?
-Writing inclusive and diverse job descriptions is your first step to attracting top talent.
-According to the Hewlett-Packard report, Men apply for a job when they meet only 60% of the qualifications while Women only apply if they meet 100% of the requirements.
-The report also states that 22% of women indicated that their top reason for not applying to jobs is because they’re scared of failing.
+Writing inclusive job descriptions is your first step to attracting top talent.
+According to a Hewlett-Packard report, men apply for a job when they meet only 60% of the qualifications.
+In comparison, women only apply if they meet 100% of the requirements.
+The report also states that 22% of women indicated that their top reason for not applying to jobs is that they’re scared of failing.
 On the other hand, 13% of men would rather apply to a position and fail rather than not apply at all.

-As the platform LinkedIn states, “even something minor – like a word- can affect whether or not you are attracting a diverse talent pool.”
-So, how do you write job descriptions that allow women to apply at the same rate as men do?
-Or, how do you ensure that you’re diversifying your candidate pool?
+LinkedIn points out that “even something minor – like a word- can affect whether or not you are attracting a diverse talent pool.”
+So, how do you write job descriptions that ensure you’re diversifying your candidate pool?

 The goal of a job description is to invite applicants to apply.
-In order to do this successfully, you must avoid using gender-biased language which is known to discourage candidates from applying.
-Women often will feel discouraged when finding masculine language within a job description and vice versa for men.
+In order to do this successfully, you must avoid using a gender-biased language known to discourage candidates from applying.
+Women often will feel discouraged when finding masculine language within a job description, and vice versa for men.

 Using complex sentences and words can make some qualified applicants feel unqualified for a position.
 Assume that candidates do not understand “inside language” and write out sentences that are straight to the point.
 Focus on writing job descriptions that describe the job overview, responsibilities, and requirements concisely.